woshimajintao/AI-Agentic-Translation-for-Sanskrit/README.md

 - **Monier–Williams Dictionary**: provides lexical evidence at the lemma level
 - **Ambuda-DCS**: returns structured morphological and grammatical tags
 - **Glossary Constraints**: enforce standardized translations for predefined terms
-- **Dynamic Top-k Retrieval (optional)**: retrieves similar examples for domain and style conditioning, using a leakage-safe split
+- **Dynamic Top-k Retrieval**: retrieves similar examples for domain and style conditioning, using a leakage-safe split

 All tool outputs and execution metadata are stored in **DuckDB** to support reproducibility and post-hoc analysis.